Comcast/Bynar/README.md

 When configuring for a Bluestore device that will not be added as an LVM, you can also specify the journal path and the RocksDB path (the block.wal and block.db symlinks respectively), though they should not point to the same location.

+The udev_rules_path is needed when adding an osd device manually, as the kernel needs to recognize that the device is owned by ceph:ceph
 ### Directory layout:
 1. Top level is the dead disk detector aka bynar
 2. api is the protobuf api create